wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-security-and-compliance/includes/2-new-m365-capabilities.md

 - **Safe Attachments** in Outlook and as part of Exchange Online goes beyond email filtering to inspect attachments.
 If a high-risk attachment is identified, Safe Attachments will inform the user of known malicious attachments and remove them from email.

-- **Office 365 Message Encryption (OME)** safeguards sent email and attachments, ensuring only intended recipients can view email content.
+- **Message Encryption (OME)** safeguards sent email and attachments, ensuring only intended recipients can view email content.
 OME works seamlessly with Google, Yahoo, and Microsoft consumer account authentication,and one-time passcodes allow users of other email services to securely receive email as well.

 - **Windows Defender Application Control** in Windows 10 operates from an approved allow and deny list of applications that Microsoft has checked for safety.
 It is managed by endpoint protection policies using Microsoft Intune.